5 Ways to Protect Your Crew from Heat Stress

 When the mercury soars, make sure your crew is protected from heat stress on the job.

 Summer construction season often means working under a blazing sun, which brings new considerations and dangers to the worksite.
 The issue is particularly pronounced in the construction industry.
+Here are a few reasons you feel dehydrated and tired in the sun.

 Though current figures are hard to come by, one study found that 40 percent of all workplace deaths in the U.S. were related to heat strain in the construction industry.
 Overall, 815 U.S. workers were killed and 70,000 seriously injured by heat stress between 1992 and 2017, according to the Bureau of Labor Statistics.
 (These figures likely underestimate the real situation, because many workplace injuries and illnesses go unreported.)